zongqir/roaming-mode-incremental-reading/README.md

 ## Donate

-If this plugin is helpful to you, feel free to buy me a cup of coffee!
-Your support encourages me to keep updating and creating more useful tools!
+If this plugin is helpful to you, feel free to buy me lunch with a chicken leg!
+Thank you boss!
+Wish you good appetite, smooth sailing in everything, and money so much you can't count it all!
+Smooth wind, smooth water, smooth wealth!

 <div>
 <img src="https://cdn.jsdelivr.net/gh/ebAobS/pics@main/donate.png" alt="donate" style="height:300px;" />